Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 📲 Problem Statement

-Social media has become an integral part of students' daily lives.
+Social media has become an integral part of student's daily lives.
 While it helps with communication and information sharing, excessive usage may negatively impact mental health, sleep patterns, and academic performance.

 This project analyzes student data to explore the relationship between social media usage, addiction levels, mental well-being, and academic outcomes.